Specs and the City: Couch gag

 This episode's couch gag features an ident commissioned by the UK network Channel 4, in 2006 (though first aired in July 2007), for use before its broadcasts of Simpsons episodes.
 The writers added in all-new sections in order to theme the gag around the Super Bowl which was broadcast near the airing of this episode.
 In the original ident, Homer places his six-pack of Duff beer on a hammock in the Simpson's backyard.
 When he sits down, he inadvertently fires the six-pack into the sky, only for them to get caught on the power lines hanging over the garden.
 When Homer manages to get up to the beer cans, climbing up the family's garden tree, he is shocked by the electricity now running through the six-pack.
 He is continuously shocked as the camera pans up to a birds-eye view of Springfield.
 Every time Homer is shocked, an area loses power, which slowly start to make out the shape of the Channel 4 logo.
 In the updated couch gag version, Homer sits down to watch the Super Bowl, only to discover he has misplaced his six-pack of Duff.
 He discovers Bart has tossed it onto the overhead power line in the family backyard, and when Homer retrieves it, he is shocked.
 He continues to get shocked as the camera pans to a birds-eye view of Springfield until the town's power goes out (the Channel 4 logo is noticeable, but the power outages have been changed so it isn't as obvious).

 Reception

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a C, characterizing it as "nondescript" and forgettable.

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He stated that every line was funny with nothing forced.
+Sokol later ranked the episode as the seventh-best episode of the 2010s.

+David Pierce of The Verge thought the episode was a "smart, nuanced take" on the usage of smart glasses.
+He pointed out the continuous commentary on privacy among the characters.
+He also highlighted the joke about the reduced attractiveness of the person wearing the glasses.

+Lily Hay Newman of Slate stated that Homer's lack of inhibitions allowed for the exploration of what people would do with smart glasses.
+She pointed out how the episode depicts the corruption of the lack of privacy when Homer realizes he could spy on Marge.
+She also stated that Homer is made sympathetic when he learns to control those urges.

+Viewing figures

 The episode received a 1.7 rating and was watched by a total of 3.87 million people, making it the second most watched show on Animation Domination that night.